MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-simple-list-page-example.md

 ms.author: jswymer
 ---

-# Simple List Page Code Example
+# Simple list page code example

 The AL code in this article creates a simple list page that displays records from an existing table.